Grants, Fellowships & Scholarships: Art

 Eligibility: Professional fine artist; current and documented need

-Deadline: Available throughout the yearThe Bogliasco Fellowships
+Deadline: Throughout the yearThe Bogliasco Fellowships

 Award grants to emerging artists, allowing them to produce major performance art works in New York.